alexhalbeisen/fundraiser-site/index.md

     day of, there will be a 5K walk from Shedd Park to Downtown Lowell.
 During these times, it is important we social distance.
 Also, this event depends on weather conditions which will be followed closely prior to the date.
-Even if you feel like you are unable to participate, a donation or education yourself further is equally a step in the right direction. <br><br>This is what she would want for the world; to show compassion for yourself and others.
+Even if you feel like you are unable to participate, a donation or educating yourself (and others) on these issues is equally a step in the right direction. <br><br>This is what she would want for the world; to show compassion for yourself and others.
   media:
     image: "/uploads/2020/10/16/pic8.jpg"
     alt_text: ''